VeeOnGubbi/influence-map-australia/README.md

 - Recipients of the Order of Australia and Israeli honours
 - Board members of Keren Hayesod, ZFA, AIJAC, AIF, Hatzofim, Beta, and others
 - Cross-links to military, financial, and educational institutions
+- Political donations, family dynasties, and succession patterns
+- Geopolitical dealings, resource extraction, and defence ties

 ## 📁 What's Inside

 - `orgs_and_individuals.csv`: The main database of entities and affiliations
-- `submission_form.md`: Template for submitting new profiles
+- `.github/ISSUE_TEMPLATE/new_entity.md`: Template for submitting new profiles
 - `CONTRIBUTING.md`: How to contribute safely and respectfully

 ## 🧠 Why This Matters